 – Deadly harm to animals and entire ecosystems

 It can often slip into our subconscious, and if we’re not actively working on making a difference, unless we have reminders, or until it becomes drilled into us.
-The documentary Blue Planet, narrated and presented by David Attenborough, has brought the issue of plastic pollution right into the minds and hearts of many people worldwide.
-His documentaries, are watched by millions, and not only in the UK.
+The documentary Blue Planet narrated and presented by David Attenborough, has brought the issue of plastic pollution right into the minds and hearts of many people worldwide.
+His documentaries are watched by millions, and not only in the UK.

 A brief history

-Invented way back in 1907, interest in plastic slowly grew until it finally exploded throughout the world with the initial surge beginning in the 1960’s.
-And it hasn’t stopped, or slowed down since.
+Invented way back, in 1907, interest in plastic slowly grew until it finally exploded throughout the world with the initial surge beginning in the 1960s.
+And it hasn’t stopped or slowed down since.
 Easily and cheaply created, but not so easy to disappear.

 The worst offenders

-Single use plastics are one of the most notorious.
+Single-use plastics are one of the most notorious.
 Food packaging, menstrual products, plastic straws, plastic bags.
-With images of pre-peeled oranges in plastic tubs, and individually plastic wrapped bananas hitting our social media feeds.
+With images of pre-peeled oranges in plastic tubs, and individually plastic-wrapped bananas hitting our social media feeds.
 It’s astonishing how far we’ll go for the sake of convenience.
 Re-wrapping a fruit that already bears a natural protective coating, just so an individual on their lunch break doesn’t have to take the time to peel it themselves…

 Another huge culprit is fishing gear.
-Discarded nylon nets, lines and ropes are frequently found on shorelines, wrapped around marine wildlife, or even congested in their stomachs.
+Discarded nylon nets, lines and ropes are frequently found on shorelines, wrapped around marine wildlife, or even in their stomachs.
 Cheaper to discard and buy new than to repair any damage or bring it back to shore.
 Fishing gear makes up about 50% of all discarded marine plastic.

 At home VS on the road

 When you’re at home it’s generally easier to keep a tab on your plastic use.
-You might have a regular recycling routine, you’re familiar with the brands who use recycled plastic or none at all etc.
+You might have a regular recycling routine, you’re familiar with the brands that use recycled plastic or none at all etc.

 But on the road, tiredness, unfamiliarity, convenience and a general lack of sustainable options creep in.
 It’s hard to be perfect all the time, and I think as long as we are aware and actively trying, that’s great.
-We shouldn’t shame individual people for ‘not doing enough’, when at least they’re doing something.
+We shouldn’t shame individual people for ‘not doing enough’ when at least they’re doing something.

 So, to help remind you, or to make you aware of things you perhaps hadn’t considered, I’ve collated some tips, which have helped in reducing my own plastic impact on the road.